 Here you will be required to define the purpose of your research.
-What theoretical problem does your research answers, or what research question is your aim to answer?
+What theoretical problem does your research answer, or what research question is your aim to answer?
 These are the crucial questions that you need to answer.
 The majority of the students looking for the answer to the question, “How to write an abstract for a research paper?” struggles to write this sub-section.
 And obviously, you will never want to fall into the same category of students.
 Thus, keep some points in mind:

 Now the time arrives to flash a light on the ‘chosen’ research methods for answering the thesis question.
 It is a short description giving an insight into your research approach in one or two sentences.
 Below are a few points that you must know:

-Irrespective of whether you are searching for the solution to the query- “how to write an abstract for a conference?” or want to know the art of writing a PERFECT abstract, you just can’t miss this sub-section.
+Irrespective of whether you are searching for the solution to the query- “How to write an abstract for a conference?” or want to know the art of writing a PERFECT abstract, you just can’t miss this sub-section.
 Well, the reason lies in the fact that it contains arguments that support and justifies your thesis question.
 Before you start summarizing the research results, have a read at these crucial points:

 State the important conclusion of the research here- what is your solution to the thesis question or problem?
-The moral of the story is that your professor should clearly understand the main point which your research has argued or proved.
-Some important tips are highlighted below:
+The moral of the story is that your professor should clearly understand the main point that your research has argued or proved.

 Reading so far, you must have known about the 4 components of the thesis abstract.
-Moving on further, let us answer the question- "how to write an abstract for thesis?”
+Moving on further, let us answer the question- "how to write an abstract for a thesis?”

-1. Follow ‘Reverse Outline’ Approach: It is not necessary to include the same elements in the abstract.
+1. Follow the ‘Reverse Outline’ Approach: It is not necessary to include the same elements in the abstract.
 The process of abstract writing can differ depending on the structure of the research.
-For instance, a thesis in humanities builds an argument via thematic chapter, and in this case, reverse outlining is the best approach.
+For instance, a thesis in humanities builds an argument via a thematic chapter, and in this case, reverse outlining is the best approach.
 In this process, you need to list down keywords for each section/chapter and craft one or two sections that summarize the central argument.
 This will provide the framework of the abstract's structure.
 Now, revise the sentences for making connections and showing the development of arguments.
 In this way, you will get a condensed version of the story, including information that can be easily be found in the main section.

 2. Go Through Thesis Abstract Samples: Learning the conventions of abstract writing becomes easy when you go through samples.
-Refer to the abstract example for report for a better understanding.
+Refer to the abstract example for the report for a better understanding.
 Moreover, you must have referred to multiple journal abstracts for conducting the literature review- use them for a good outcome.
 Now, let us move on to the next tip.